soxoj/counter-osint-guide-en/pages/email.md

 ## Separation of accounts

 To make it more difficult to find information about you, it is recommended to use email addresses wisely, using the technical ability to create their variations.
-According to RFCs, after the alias and before the @ sign, you can specify an additional suffix with "+", e.g `nickname+facebook@google.com`.
+According to official standards, after the alias and before the @ sign, you can specify an additional suffix with "+", e.g `nickname+facebook@google.com`.
 Emails to such an email address will be sent to the owner of `nickname@google.com`, but from the point of view of sites, it will be a completely different email address.
-Google, in addition, has a feature: any dots in the alias are considered optional and work as suffixes after the “+”.
+Google, in addition, has a feature: any dots in the alias are considered optional and work as suffixes after the "+".

-There are several usage schemes: a unique email address for each service, a unique email address for each “personality”, or use only for some services according to a scheme known only to you.
+There are several usage schemes: a unique email address for each service, a unique email address for each "personality", or use only for some services according to a scheme known only to you.

 Additional benefits of using suffixes and dots are described [here](./breach-detection.md#using-aliasesfake-mail-addresses).
-Also, you can check the tool [mailto_analyzer](https://github.com/soxoj/mailto_analyzer) for analyzing of your email address exposure.
+Also, you can check the tool [mailto_analyzer](https://github.com/soxoj/mailto_analyzer) for analyzing your email address exposure.

 ## Down with subscription boxes, trash and spam